-This section covers stack alerts.
+This section covers built-in alert types.
 For domain-specific alert types, refer to the documentation for that app.

-Currently Kibana provides one stack alert: the Index threshold type.
+Currently Kibana provides one built-in alert type: the Index threshold type.

 The index threshold alert type is designed to run an Elasticsearch query over indices, aggregating field values from documents, comparing them to threshold values, and scheduling actions to run when the thresholds are met.